Leveraging Discrete Function Decomposability for Scientific Design: Appendix

-\subsection{Additional experimental results}
+\subsection{Additional Experimental Results}

-Here, we include additional experimental results for completeness.
-For synthetic landscapes and for protein landscapes, we ablate the number of samples drawn at each EDA iteration compared to the main text figures.
+Herein, we include additional experimental results on synthetic landscapes for completeness---primarily studying the relationship between performance and number of design variables ($L$), and larger alphabet sizes ($D$).
 For protein landscapes, we also perform a case study on one protein dataset in order to study the effect of the distance threshold, $t$, on decomposability, predictive accuracy, and downstream optimization performance.